Endocervical culture is a laboratory test that helps identify infection in the female genital tract.

 During a vaginal examination, the health care provider uses a swab to take samples of mucus and cells from the endocervix.
 This is the area around the opening of the uterus.
 The samples are sent to a lab.
 There, they are placed in a special dish (culture).
 They are then watched to see if bacteria, virus, or fungus grow.
 Further tests may be done to identify the specific organism and determine the best treatment.

-- Do not douche.
+- Do NOT douche.
 (You should never douche.
-Douching can cause infections of the vagina or uterus.)
+Douching can cause infection of the vagina or uterus.)

 - Empty your bladder and bowel.

-- At your health care provider’s office, follow instructions for preparing for the vaginal exam.
+- At your provider’s office, follow instructions for preparing for the vaginal exam.

 Organisms that are usually present in the vagina are there in the expected amounts.